wix-incubator/corvid-examples/wishlist/README.md

 #### Viewing a wishlist
 We added a My Wishlist page to the Member Pages group.
 When it loads, it checks the products-wishlist collection for all the products associated with the current member and displays them in the repeater.
 It also has a group of elements that are displayed if the member's wishlist is empty, prompting them to go shopping.

-### Next Steps
-1. Open this example in the Editor to work with the template.
-2. Publish the site and refresh your browser so the Stores collections appear in the Database.
-3. Learn how to work with examples in Wix Code.

 ### Learn More
 https://www.wix.com/code/home/example/Wishlist